 When?
 Spring 2021

-Apple is said to be working on various new AirPods including the AirPods X (said to be for sport), AirPods Pro Lite (cheaper version of the AirPods Pro), and some over-the-ear headphones said to be called AirPods Studio).
+Apple launched the AirPods Max over-ear headphones in December 2020, but it is said to be working on various new AirPods including the AirPods X (said to be for sport) and the AirPods Pro Lite (cheaper version of the AirPods Pro), and third-generation AirPods.

-All indications point to a launch at at event in March - in fact there’s even a date suggested: 16 March 2021.
+All indications point to an AirPods launch at at event in March - in fact there's even a date suggested: 16 March 2021.

 When?
 March 2021